zhaohangbo/Time-Series-DBs-Benchmarks/README.md

          "boolean_metrics"]
 ```

-3. Put the mapping for each index with 7 metric typs
+Step 3.
+Put the mapping for each index with 7 metric typs
 ```
 mappings_body = {
         "_default_": {